RYthaGOD/flash-mvp-v1/CONTRIBUTING.md

 ## 🤝 Code of Conduct

 This project follows our [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you agree to uphold this code.
-Please report any unacceptable behavior to team@flash-bridge.com.
+Please report any unacceptable behavior via Twitter: [@moneybag_fin](https://twitter.com/moneybag_fin).

 ## 🚀 How to Contribute